atimadanoglu/atimadanoglu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Atakan from Turkey.
 I am a senior software engineering student.
-I am mostly interested with Android development.
-I really love Android development, and writing code with Kotlin and Java.
-I am also interested with back-end development.
+I am mostly interested in Android development.
+I love Android development and writing code with Kotlin and Java.
+I am also interested in back-end development.

 ## Skills and Experience
 * Kotlin